msoute/vertx-deploy-tools/README.md

 # Changelog
 ## DEV

+## 1.1.23
+* [BUG] Make sure decrementDesiredCapacity defaults to true if no value is present in DeployRequest

 ## 1.1.22
 * [Bug] Fixed deploy to autoscaling groups
 * [Feature] removed `aws.as.deregister.decrementDesiredCapacity` config option from module.
 Moved it to deployConfiguration.